koge nord

 Brumleby

-In the 60s, the municipality tried to replace the buildings but was met with strong protests.
+In the 1960s, the municipality attempted to replace the buildings; however, their efforts were met with strong protests.

 Read more about this unique housing project here.